learn-co-curriculum/sql-select-and-update/README.md

 #### Selecting by Column Names

-To select just certain columns from a table, use the following:
+To select just certain columns from a table, run this command in the `sqlite` prompt in your terminal:

 ```sql
 SELECT name FROM cats;